HalimaBouzidi/HalimaBouzidi.github.io/_news/2024-04-05-ghost-day-invited.md

 related_posts: false
 ---

-🎤 Gave an invited talk “Chasing the Efficiency in the Era of LLMs” at GHOST Day: Applied Machine Learning Conference in Poznań, Poland.
+🇵🇱🎤 Gave an invited talk “Chasing the Efficiency in the Era of LLMs” at GHOST Day: Applied Machine Learning Conference in Poznan University, Poland.